EdJeeOnGitHub/EdJeeOnGitHub.github.io/_pages/research.md

 ## Work In Progress

-**Graduation Programs: A Bayesian Meta-Analysis** with Samantha Carter, Dean Karlan, JuliusRuschenpohler, and Patrick Premand
+**Graduation Programs: A Bayesian Meta-Analysis** with Samantha Carter, Dean Karlan, Julius Ruschenpohler, and Patrick Premand

 **Data Transforms Are Models** with Rachael Meager